Unity-Technologies/NavMeshComponents/README.md

 # How To Get Started

-Download the feature build which is based on Unity 5.5
+Download the feature build which is based on Unity 5.5.0b11

 http://beta.unity3d.com/download/701843f9b69e/public_download.html

 Clone or download this repository and open the project using the feature build.
 Alternatively, you can copy the contents of `Assets/` to an existing project.

-_Note: the Unity build above is an experimental feature build, features and API is subject to change_
+_Note: the Unity build above is an experimental feature build, features and API is subject to change. **Make sure to backup an existing project before opening it with this build**_.

 # FAQ